mectx02/LaTeX-Resume/README.md

 ( So far no one's complained, but I'm just anticipating someone getting angry about how it looks. )

 If you think it's ugly and want to change it, there are tons of helpful documentation around that you can use to customize it, such as [overleaf](https://overleaf.com) and [the makers themselves](https://latex-project.org/help).

+If you've just had a look at main.pdf (a really basic output of what it can be), just try filling it out with your information first before you make any big decisions.
+It'll probably look better when it's filled in.